badRyuk/badRyuk/README.md

-# hey i finally have a readme on my profile, am i cool now
+# hey i finally made a readme for my profile. yay!